-We do not know whether federal immigration enforcement agencies will conduct enforcement activities on CSU universities.
-Under past administrations, the DHS issued memos to ICE and CBP officers disfavoring arrests, interviews, searches, and surveillance in "sensitive locations," including schools, university campuses, hospitals, and institutions of worship.
-The April 18, 2022 ICE memo also includes sites during the occurrence of a public demonstration, such as a march, rally, or parade.
-An October 27, 2021 DHS memo adds "community centers" to the list.
-While these memoranda remain in effect, they could be withdrawn or immigration enforcement officers could fail to follow them.
-Even while these memoranda are in effect, they do not provide a guarantee that ICE and CBP will never take these disfavored actions on CSU universities.
+including schools, university campuses, hospitals, and institutions of worship.
+The ICE memo also includes sites during the occurrence of a public demonstration, such as a march, rally, or parade.
+The CBP memo also includes "community centers."
+A DHS "Q&A" dated February 21, 2017 indicates that the "sensitive locations" guidance memos remain in effect.
+However, these memos could be withdrawn or immigration enforcement officers could fail to follow them.
+Even while these memos are in effect, they do not provide a guarantee that ICE and CBP will never take these disfavored actions on CSU campuses.
 In fact, the sensitive locations guidance is subject to explicit exceptions for enforcement actions involving national security or terrorism matters, or involving the immediate arrest or pursuit of a "dangerous felon, terrorist subject, or [others who] present an imminent danger to public safety."